Date of Degree

 Copyright 2011 Scott Andrew Neff

 Neff, Scott Andrew.
 "Chemical investigations of secondary metabolites from selected fungi and from peanut seeds challenged by Aspergillus caelatus."
-PhD diss., University of Iowa, 2011.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.